AshishBhatnagar022/FaceRecognition/README.md

 <h1>Objective</h1>
 This is a simple face detction and recognition model using one shot learning algorithm.
-It uses siamese network to predict the person's face along with its name both in images as well as through webcam.
+It uses siamese network to predict the person's face along with its name both in images as well as through live videos.

 <h1>Description</h1>
 One-shot learning is an object categorization problem, found mostly in computer vision.
 Whereas most machine learning based object categorization algorithms require training on hundreds or thousands of samples/images and very large datasets, one-shot learning aims to learn information about object categories from one, or only a few, training samples/images.